unclereeemus/ytmp/termux/README.md

  - -: move entry down
  - &: -q t -d

-i may have changed/added other bindings but i cant remember which ones. a list of the linux and termux binds can be found in below.
+i may have changed/added other bindings but i cant remember which ones. a list of the linux and termux binds can be found in the readme.

 other:
- - tag songs with <start: ...><vol: ...> to have the song start at that position (anything mpv --start accepts is good) with that volume. -v takes preceedence over this.
+ - tag songs with <MPV: {any mpv args}> to have the song start with those args. -v takes preceedence over any --volume in this tag.
  - -te [-a] entry: tag entry; if -a is passed, append to already present tags otherwise overwrite them
  - -rq remove the temporary queue
  - -a read from stdin into \$tempq
- - - read from stdin into \$tempq (overwrite)
+ - \- read from stdin into \$tempq (overwrite)
  - 'v' accepts -o to print out selections to stdout
  - \$charlen is 41 for nvim; 45 for the cli. this is to prevent title overflowing. change in source if necessary.

-dont put spaces in your queue file name!
+ - suppose you started a queue but forgot to pass '-v', you can just put the volume number in "$cache_dir/mpvvol" and ytmp will use that volume level. dont forget to delete it when it's not necessary anymore or ytmp will go on using it in the future where -v is not passed.

-if you do \`ytmp -q t v\` and you select an entry to play it will not play because the $tempq gets overwritten but moving things around will work
+ - -mpv takes preceedence over -v and <MPV:> tag

 you can add this to nvim rc for the notifications to work:
 `nnoremap <Enter> :execute "terminal ytmp e " . line(".")<CR>i`